-102. How long do your printheads really last?
+- 127. How long do your printheads really last?
 Do you have that written in a warranty?
 If your longevity specs are in drops, please translate that into liters of ink or square footage of media.

 Epson guarantees their heads for about 7 million drops.

-When I first began evaluating printers (late 1990's), I always had to smile when Epson sales reps tried to claim their heads were permanent.
-Epson people never admitted their heads eventually wore out from the flushing that most heads require.
-Although Dimatix Spectra, Konica Minolta, Seiko, Xaar, and Ricoh heads are considered industrial, they cost multiple times more than an Epson head.
-The noticeably lower cost of an Epson printhead is why most textile printers today use Epson DX4 or DX5 printheads.

-103. If piezo heads fail, who is responsible for paying for replacement heads?
+Ricoh guarantees their heads for 100 billion drops (this is what I have been told). - When I first began evaluating printers (late 1990's), I always had to smile when Epson sales reps tried to claim their heads were permanent.
+Epson people never admitted their heads wore out from the constant flushing that these finicky heads require.
+Because Epson heads do not really last as long as they pretend, they are not considered an industrial head.
+Dimatix Spectra, Konica Minolta, Seiko, Xaar, and Ricoh heads are considered industrial.
+Toshiba Tec heads were very popular with Oce Arizona but had issues and Toshiba did not create enough new generations.
+So today, 2012-2013, not many printer manufacturers use Toshiba Tec heads. - 128.
+If piezo heads fail, who is responsible for paying for replacement heads?
 If thermal heads, who replaces the heads if they fail before their rated lifespan?
 What does each printhead cost to replace?
-Distinguish price for the printhead and also price for the service technician to come and do the installation if it is not user-replaceable?

-If a piezo head fails it is usually considered the fault of the end-user-unless the head is DOA (Dead On Arrival).

-104. How often can you expect head strikes?
+Distinguish price for the printhead and also price for the service technician to come and do the installation if it is not user-replaceable? - If a piezo head fails it is usually considered the fault of the end-user-unless the head is DOA (Dead On Arrival). - 129.
+How often can you expect head strikes?
 What causes them?
-Who will replace the printheads and at whose cost?

-A head strikes is the most common cause of premature head failure (another cause is constant flushing; the flushing seemingly wears out the nozzle system).
+Who will replace the printheads and at whose cost? - A head strikes is the most common cause of premature head failure (another cause is constant flushing; the flushing seemingly wears out the nozzle system).
 A single head strike may wipe out only a few nozzles, or may kill the entire printhead.
-Head strikes may be occasioned by a diverse variety of situations:

-- Improper loading of the media, which make cause buckling, because the media is caught, or not going through the printer properly. - Thin media can curl, thereby causing a head strike on the curled part - Edge guards, which work on thin materials, may be raised too high. - If media is absorbent, too much ink can make the material bubble up - If media is curled or bubbled by heat; the head can hit the raised part - If media is defective to begin with, or uneven, the head can hit the raised part - If adhesive pulls off the material the adhesive may get stuck on the nozzle plate of the head. - For a textile printer, an additional cause of printhead failure is the fuzz of the threads, which may stick up and rub the nozzle plate. - Some material is like sandpaper to the nozzle plate, some papers, and metal (and the metal edge is another danger to the printhead nozzle plate).
+Head strikes may be occasioned by a diverse variety of situations: - Improper loading of the media, which make cause buckling, because the media is caught, or not going through the printer properly. - Thin media can curl, thereby causing a head strike on the curled part - Edge guards, which work on thin materials may be raised too high. - If media is absorbent, too much ink can make the material bubble up - If media is curled or bubbled by heat; the head can hit the raised part - If media is defective to begin with, or uneven, the head can hit the raised part - If adhesive pulls off the material the adhesive may get stuck on the nozzle plate of the head. - For a textile printer, an additional cause of printhead failure is the fuzz of the threads which may stick up and rub the nozzle plate. - Some material is like sandpaper to the nozzle plate, some papers, and metal (and the metal edge is another danger to the printhead nozzle plate).

-Printhead positioning
+Printhead Positioning

-105. Are printheads at an angle, or in a row?
+130. Are printheads at an angle, or in a row?